Top 10 Musicians Whose Deaths Spawned Conspiracy Theories

 Additional notes on the story include that the last person to be with Jimi, Monika Dannemann, has changed her account multiple times.
 She was scheduled to give an interview to "tell the true story of what really happened to Jimi," but she committed suicide before the interview could take place.
 Some people theorize that she was silenced.

-Died May 11, 1981
+Died: May 11, 1981

-Official cause of death: Metastatic skin cancer
+Official Cause of Death: Metastatic skin cancer

 Some believe the CIA killed Bob Marley.
 They think the CIA gave Bob Marley his cancer, though I'm not sure if that's even possible.
 There are a few theories about how they might have given it to him.
 The most popular one seems to involve a CIA agent gifting Bob a pair of soccer shoes, or sometimes boots, that had a "laced" copper wire inside.
 This wire reportedly pricked his big toe, leading to his aggressive cancer.

+It is well-documented that the CIA saw Bob Marley as a threat.
 What's particularly unusual is that a 36-year-old black man developing melanoma is very, very rare.

 Another odd factor is that one of the doctors treating him for his cancer was an ex-Nazi physician using experimental and controversial treatments.
+Bob Marley survived an assassination attempt in 1976.

-Died October 4, 1970
+Died: October 4, 1970

-Official cause of death: Heroin overdose
+Official Cause of Death: Heroin overdose

 Some believe Janis Joplin was murdered.
 The first person to find Janis, who died in a hotel room, claimed that she had blood on her lips and in her mouth.
 Her face appeared purple and bruised, and her nose was broken.
 He also claimed that he found no drugs or drug paraphernalia in the room.
 The police on the scene also stated that no drugs or paraphernalia were found.
 However, they did note that she had 10 to 14 fresh needle marks on her left arm.
 Her friends claim she hadn't used drugs in months.
 There are also claims that on the night she died, she left a bar across the street from the hotel with an unknown person.